apivideo/api.video-go-client/docs/RawStatistics.md

     req := apivideosdk.RawStatisticsApiListVideoSessionsRequest{}

-    req.VideoId("vi4k0jvEUuaTdRAEjQ4Prklg") // string | The unique identifier for the video you want to retrieve session information for. req.Period("period_example") // string | Period must have one of the following formats:  - For a day : 2018-01-01, - For a week: 2018-W01,  - For a month: 2018-01 - For a year: 2018 For a range period:  -  Date range: 2018-01-01/2018-01-15 req.Metadata(map[string]string{"key": "TODO"}) // map[string]string | Metadata and [Dynamic Metadata](https://api.video/blog/endpoints/dynamic-metadata) filter.
+    req.VideoId("vi4k0jvEUuaTdRAEjQ4Prklg") // string | The unique identifier for the video you want to retrieve session information for. req.Period("period_example") // string | Period must have one of the following formats:  - For a day : 2018-01-01, - For a week: 2018-W01, - For a month: 2018-01 - For a year: 2018  For a range period: -  Date range: 2018-01-01/2018-01-15 req.Metadata(map[string]string{"key": "Inner_example"}) // map[string]string | Metadata and Dynamic Metadata filter.
 Send an array of key value pairs you want to filter sessios with. req.CurrentPage(int32(2)) // int32 | Choose the number of search results to return per page.
 Minimum value: 1 (default to 1) req.PageSize(int32(30)) // int32 | Results per page.
 Allowed values 1-100, default is 25. (default to 25)